 3. Physical Activity

 You don’t need to join a gym to enjoy the benefits of regular exercise.
 Get a little bendy with some YouTube yoga.
 Explore your city with urban hikes on the weekends.
 Exercise isn’t just good for your mental well-being.
 It’s great for your physical health, too.

 Don’t force hobbies just because you heard they’re good alternatives to drinking.
 If you’re adding new habits into your day-to-day, ensure they’re habits you’ll want to stick to long-term.

-If meditation isn’t for you, try something else.
+If meditation isn’t for you, try something else to drop you from your thoughts into your body.
 That could be baking, projects around the house, or puzzling.
-Maybe you’ve always wanted to learn how to play an instrument or cook paella.
+Maybe you’ve always wanted to learn how to play an instrument or cook paella?
 You may find hidden talents along the way.

 - The Association between Alcohol Dependence and Depression before and after Treatment for Alcohol Dependence

 - The Link Between Alcoholism and Eating Disorders

 - Alcohol consumption as a risk factor for anxiety and depression: results from the longitudinal follow-up of the National Psychiatric Morbidity Survey

 - Alcohol Abuse and Insomnia Disorder: Focus on a Group of Night and Day Workers

 - Alcohol and sleep I: effects on normal sleep